jgoizueta/flt/README.txt

 = Notes on this branch:

-This is an experiment to define an arbitrary-precision, arbitrary-radix floating point number class and derive DecNum from it.
+This is an experiment to define an arbitrary-precision, arbitrary-radix floating point number class and derive DecNum (the new version of Decimal) from it.
 Thus, we can define an arbitrary-precision binary floating point class and keep things DRY (share code with DecNum.)
+This libray now includes also extension to Float and BigDecimal and Tolerance (a floating-point tolerances system).

 An binary floating point class would have different applications from DecNum (its error propoerties would be different).
 It could also be used to add precise arithmetic